GerHobbelt/highlight.js/README.md

 Head over to the [download page][5] for all the options.

 **Don't link to GitHub directly.** The library is not supposed to work straight from the source, it requires building.
-If none of the pre-packaged options work for you refer to the [building documentation][6].
+If none of the pre-packaged options available in the /build/ directories work for you refer to the [building documentation][6].

 **The CDN-hosted package doesn't have all the languages.** Otherwise it'd be